pavlo/coreos-docker-swarm-cluster/README.md

 This will produce two files: `manager.yml` and `worker.yml` in `./heatit` directory.
 Use them to provision your boxes.
 For example if AWS EC2 used, you can insert the contents of the file in the UI:

 ![EC2 Cloud Config](https://github.com/pavlo/coreos-docker-swarm-cluster/raw/develop/docs/images/cloud_config_aws_ec2.png)

+It is a one time operation - once the two are generated make sure you store the files in a safe place because you'll need to have them in order to provision more workers for instance, or add/replace managers.

 ### Node bootstrapping